Welcome to my site!

 - Environmental/ethical engineering

 I also have a passion to contribute towards solving the Grand Challenges for engineering in the 21st century, especially the problems of engineering better medicines, advancing health informatics, and providing access to clean water.
-I am always looking forward to rich, diverse multidisciplinary collaborations.
-Don't hesitate to reach out to me at email@example.com.
+I am always looking for new collaborations, so please don't hesitate to reach out to me at email@example.com.

 In the news: